pierre-rouleau/timelog/README.md

   - To ensure that all periods are properly counted the file content is corrected by `timelog--fix-midnight-crossings` before any report is created.
 This inserts project termination and start over midnight to prevent all possibilities of duration computation errors.
+This correction is executed once per day, which should suffice.

 The above fixes allow tracking project periods that cross midnight, so you can burn the midnight oil and still track your time properly.